tejashah88/gaming-ai-coach/README.md

 2. Re-run the coach again with `python -m gaming_coach`

 ## Changing to a different provider
-This is similar to the previous section, except it'll require some knowledge of LangChain.
-The main tasks to complete are the following:
 1. Go to "[Supported providers and models](SUPPORTED_PROVIDERS_MODELS.md)" and double-check if your desired provider is supported.
 Remember that the models in question must support multimodal inputs.
 2. Add the necessary environment variables to your `.env` file for the chosen model provider.
 3. Go to `gaming_coach.py` and find the following 2 lines.